shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 # Reality Shaper

-At level 7, when you cast a spell in your bonded schools, spells you cast last longer.
+At level 7, you gain the following option for your Bond Affinity:

+-   Lasting: When this spell ends, you sense it and may use your reaction to recast it on the same target(s) with the same Bond Affinity options.

-# Reality Seer
+# Reality Reacher

-At level 8, when you cast a spell in your bonded schools, spells you cast have longer cast range.
+At level 8, you gain the following option for your Bond Affinity:

+-   Reaching: The cast range for this spell is doubled.

 # Reality Winder